Nonreciprocal Current-Induced Zero-Resistance State in Valley-Polarized Superconductors

-This result is consistent with Ref.~\cite{Scammell2022-pv}, reproducing the appearance of finite-momentum superconductivity pointed out therein.
+This result is consistent with Ref.~\cite{Scammell2022-pv}, reproducing the appearance of finite-momentum superconductivity.
 We note that Fig.~\ref{fig:phase_diagram}(b) shows a jump in $q_0$ at $\delta\mu_{\rm c}$, implying a first-order phase transition from the Bardeen-Cooper-Schrieffer (BCS) to finite-momentum states~\cite{Supplemental}.

-The obtained finite-momentum superconductivity can be understood similarly to FF-Larkin-Ovchinnikov (LO) superconductors with four-fold anisotropy~\cite{Shimahara1999-of}.
-Generally speaking, the pairing susceptibility $\chi(\bm{q})$ is maximized by the best nesting, which is achieved at $\bm{q}$ parallel to $\hat{x}$ rather than antiparallel, as in Figs.~\ref{fig:FSs}(c) and (d).
-Therefore, $q_0>0$ and its $C_3$ equivalents are favorable.
-The obtained critical valley polarization $\delta\mu_{\rm c}=O(T_{{\rm c}0})$ is also reasonable, since the splitting of the Fermi surfaces $\sim\delta\mu$ should exceed the Fermi-surface ambiguity $\sim T$ coming from the Fermi distribution.
+The obtained finite-momentum superconductivity can be understood similarly to FF-Larkin-Ovchinnikov (LO) superconductors with fourfold anisotropy~\cite{Shimahara1999-of}.
+Generally speaking, the pairing susceptibility $\chi(\bm{q})$ is maximized by the best nesting, which is achieved by $\bm{q}$ {being} parallel to $\hat{x}$ rather than {being} antiparallel, as {shown} in Figs.~\ref{fig:FSs}(c) and \ref{fig:FSs}(d).
+Therefore, {a positive} $q_0>0$ and its $C_3$ equivalents are favorable.
+The obtained critical valley polarization $\delta\mu_{\rm c}=O(T_{{\rm c}0})$ is reasonable, since the splitting of the Fermi surfaces $\sim\delta\mu$ should exceed the Fermi-surface ambiguity $\sim T$ coming from the Fermi distribution.

-\textit{Fulde-Ferrell and triangular states.} --- We have identified the instability to finite-momentum superconductivity with three favorable momenta $\bm{q}_{0,1,2}$ defined in Eq.~\eqref{eq:q0s}.
-This means that when $T$ is slightly below the transition temperature $T_{\rm c}(\delta\mu)$, the order parameter is generally their superposition,
+\textit{Fulde-Ferrell and triangular states}---{In the above}, we identified the instability to finite-momentum pairing with three favorable momenta $\bm{q}_{0,1,2}$ defined in Eq.~\eqref{eq:q0s}.
+This means that when $T$ is slightly below the transition temperature $T_{\rm c}(\delta\mu)$, the order parameter is generally the {linear combination of the three pairing order parameters such that}

 To identify the most stable combination, we substituted the ansatz Eq.~\eqref{eq:ansatz} for the mean-field free-energy density $F[\Delta]$, to obtain~\cite{Larkin1964-en,Shimahara1998-iw,Supplemental}